clio-one/cardano-on-the-rocks/scripts/Jormungandr/readme.md

 *NODE_REST_URL* is what you have set in your node-config.yaml file as *rest: listen:*

-you can execute this script right out from the cloned repository on your computer, to create the *BASE_FOLDER*.
+you can execute this script right out from the cloned repository on your computer *BASE_FOLDER* is where all your Jormungandr node related files reside.

-*FALLET_FOLDER* and *POOL_FOLDER* subdirectories then will contain all the keys and certificates created by the tool.
+*WALLET_FOLDER* and *POOL_FOLDER* subdirectories then will contain all the keys and certificates created by the tool.

 If *JTOOLS_LOG* is set, the tool will keep an archive of all it's activities, which may help remembering when and what was done in the past.